|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-Potato gnocchi are a fun, and delicious dinner.
+Potato gnocchi is a fun, and delicious dinner.
 See how easy they are to make from scratch with this recipe.
 Notice that unlike many gnocchi recipes, this one uses no egg—a method that results in a lighter, more delicate gnocchi dumpling.

 Serve them with butter and Parmesan or the sauce of your choice, knowing that they are particularly good with rich creamy or meaty sauces.